brianz/blog/content/post/dark-art-of-vpc-networking.md

 These are just examples...there are many may more examples.
-The mask at the end of a CIDR (i.e., `/8`, `/16`, `/22`, `24`) determines the range of your subnet's IP addresses and ultimately how many resources may fit into a subenet.
+The mask at the end of a CIDR (i.e., `/8`, `/16`, `/22`, `24`) determines the range of your subnet's IP addresses and ultimately how many resources may fit into a subnet.
 CIDRs are really just bit math, which I'll skip.

 There are two flavors of subnets, private and public.
-There isn't any thing special about the IP range and public vs. private...it's entirely up to you to configure thse.
+There isn't any thing special about the IP range and public vs. private...it's entirely up to you to configure these.
 So, what exactly are the differences?
-This defininition come straight from the [AWS docs about VPCs and Subnets](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Subnets.html#vpc-subnet-basics).
+This definition come straight from the [AWS docs about VPCs and Subnets](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Subnets.html#vpc-subnet-basics).

 > If a subnet's traffic is routed to an internet gateway, the subnet is known as a public subnet.